Yuqi Gu

 Recent News

-09/2025 Learning from Similar Linear Representations is published in Journal of Machine Learning Research.
+09/2025 Our paper Learning from Similar Linear Representations is published in Journal of Machine Learning Research.

 04/2025 Big congratulations to Ling Chen on successfully defending her PhD dissertation and becoming Dr. Chen!